SashaD826/Portfolio/README.md

   **Data Source:** [Link to Kaggle](https://www.kaggle.com/datasets/ratnarohith/uncleaned-bike-sales-data/data)
  ### 🧑‍💻 IBM Employees Evaluation
-  **Description:** Dataset contains information about IBM Employees: their Job Satisfaction, Education Level, Hourly Rate, Experience, etc.
+  **Description:** This project conducts an analysis into IBM HR dataset, tracking varoius metrics of its employees, such as Job Satisfaction, Education Level, Hourly Rates, and Attrition status.
+The analysis seeks to understand the "Human" side of the data to better manage talent and resources.

-  **Goal:** To analyse IBM employees' performance, identify key trends to optimize workforce productivity.
+  **Goal:** To transform raw data into actionable HR insights.
+The objective is to determine the primary drivers of employee performance and satisfaction, and to find correlation or causation between given metrics.

-  **Challenge:** Complex Dataset, some columns are indexed, instead of containing readable data.
+  **Challenge:** Many critical metrics (e.g. Education, Job Satisfaction) were numerically encoded (indexed) without understandable labels.
+I had to reverse-engineer these indices to human-readable categories to ensure correct interpretation.

   - SQL code: [`IBM Employees SQL`](https://github.com/SashaD826/Portfolio/blob/main/ibm_employees_mysql.sql)